gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 his, and that smile, and of course everyone said he was such a good dancer, not that she had ever had a chance herself, her dancing days were far behind her, just as Erileine's were still in front of er.
 She did dance, didn't she?
 With anyone in particular yet?
 No?
 Oh, that would come, that would come, not to worry.
 Why, she herself had been fifteen the first time someone had asked her to dance.
 A vagabond, he turned out to be, not like the bosun, but of course she couldn't have known that at the time.
 Now, did she want to leave those bags with her, or in the room?
 Oh, yes, the room had a lock, of course, and not just for when they were berthed at Gandan or Mau Ngapcha, no, sad to say, the mountain had thieves of its own, indwellers most of them, or Hett, the saints alone knew why the captain let either onto the mountain, not that she was questioning his judgment, of course, he was a fine captain, though his predecessor *had* been much firmer about such things.
 That camp of theirs by the sawdust tips was as good as being a little town of its own now, wasn't it?
-And that house on Squid Street, well, it shouldn't be allowed, not that it was her place to decide that, of course, the captain knew his business, he was a fine man, just as Bosun Uyves was a fine, fine man, very popular, and easy to see why, of course, with shoulders like his, and that smile...
+And that house on Squid Street, well, it shouldn't be allowed, not that it was her place to decide that, of course, the captain knew his business, he was a fine man, just as Bosun Uyves was a fine, fine man, very popular, and easy to see why, of course, with shoulders like his, and that smile…

 Her words splashed over Erileine like the monsoon rains of Mau Ngapcha.
 She kept smiling and saying, "Yes, *sra*," and "Thank you,"